-Based on maximum Leverage Ratios (Total Debt / EBITDA)
+Based on Maximum-Leverage Ratios (Total Debt/EBITDA)

-This ratio which has been one of the most controversial ratios used to measure debt capacity has been changing every year based on risk appetite of the banks.
-Pre-financial crisis of 2008, leveraged buyout transactions were structured on average of 7.0 times leverage.
-During the financial crisis any deal that got done was done less than 5.0x and post financial crisis, the leverage ratio climbed up to 6.0x, so on a \$100 mm acquisition of a Company with a \$10 million EBITDA, the \$40mm needs to be paid with Equity (40%) because the market capacity is 6x\$10 = \$60 million of Debt - the extra multiple (4x on a 10x acquisition multiple) needs to come from Equity.
-If, for example, the negotiation turns out that the price is raised to \$120mm, the equity needs to make up the difference since the debt level has met its maximum capacity.
-Figure 18.2 shows that no matter what the acquisition cost is, the debt capacity stays at the same level.
-In this case Figure 18.1 shows a maximum Senior Debt Leverage (what a bank will be comfortable lending against EBITDA) and total Debt at 6.0x.
-If the private equity firm negotiating with the company whether to buy the company at 8.0x acquisition multiple of 12.0x the equity adjusts as percentage to the total capital raised.
+- This ratio, which has been one of the most controversial ratios used to measure debt capacity, has been changing every year based on risk appetite of the banks. - Prior to the financial crisis of 2008, leveraged buyout transactions were structured on average of 7x times leverage. - the financial crisis, any deal that got done was done less than 5x, and after the financial crisis the leverage ratio climbed up to 6x, so on a \$100-million acquisition of a company with a \$10 million EBITDA, the \$40 million needs to be paid with equity (40%) because the market capacity is 6 x \$10 = \$60 million of debt; the extra multiple (4x on a 10x acquisition multiple) needs to come from equity. - If, for example, the negotiation raises the price to \$120 million, the equity needs to make up the difference since the debt level has met its maximum capacity.